 It was time to make some spring cleaning: books donations, shoe donations.

 I enjoyed watching the psychological science fiction film ‘Ad Astra‘ on space exploration, the unknown and the relationship between a father and a son.

 Along the week: Focusing

 Working with a professional editor on my upcoming book on connectedness and continuous learning was a real treat.
 Improving grammar to make the sentences flow better and adding great ideas to stretch, improve, and strengthen my writing.
 The additions bring more depth, breadth and strength to my voice, deep thoughts and feelings.
-I really love how this book came together.
-The next steps are formatting the book, working on the book cover, and self-publishing.
+I love how this book came together.
+The following steps are formatting the book, working on the book cover, and self-publishing.